PatrickSteiner/astrocomms/PS3_Controller.md

 String PS3ControllerFootMac = "##:##:##:##:##:##";
 ```

-13. Repeat steps 8 to 12 to identify the MAC Address of the second PS3 Move Controller and paste it into the variable for the MAC Address of the Dome
+13. Repeat steps 8 to 12 to identify the MAC Address of the second PS3 Move Navigation and paste it into the variable for the MAC Address of the Dome
 ```
 String PS3ControllerDomeMac = "##:##:##:##:##:##";
 ```

 14. Compile and upload the altered *Shadow_MD_DualController_Template.ino* sketch to the Arduino Mega

-15. When powering on both PS3 Move Controller, you should see the following messages on the Serial Monitor
+15. When powering on both PS3 Move Navigation, you should see the following messages on the Serial Monitor
 ```
 We have our FOOT controller connected.
 ...